SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ### PWM via analogWrite()
 #### TCAn
 The core reconfigures the type A timers in split mode, so each can generate up to 6 PWM channels simultaneously.
 The `LPER` and `HPER` registers are set to 254, giving a period of 255 cycles (it starts from 0), thus allowing 255 levels of dimming (though 0, which would be a 0% duty cycle, is not used via analogWrite, since `analogWrite(pin,0)` calls `digitalWrite(pin,LOW)` to turn off PWM on that pin).
 This is used instead of a PER=255 because `analogWrite(255)` in the world of Arduino is 100% on, and sets that via `digitalWrite()`, so if it counted to 255, the arduino API would provide no way to set the 255/256th duty cycle).
 Additionally, modifications would be needed to make `millis()`/`micros()` timekeeping work without drift when TCA is selected for timekeeping.
-Preventing drift is easy with PER = 254, but hard at PER = 255 (.
+Preventing drift is easy with PER = 254, but hard at PER = 255)

-Alternate pins are not supported for TCA PWM at this time.
-A tools submenu option may be added in the future
+Alternate pins are supported from 2.6.7 onwards via a tools submenu.
+They cannot be changed at runtime due to the overhead involved.

-`analogWrite()` checks the `PORTMUX.TCAROUTEA` register.
-On parts with a working TCD portmux (ie, DD-series).

-When there are multiple timers available for a pin, TCD and TCA take priority.
-TCBs are used only as a last resort.

-`analogWrite()` on tinyAVR parts does NOT interpret the PORTMUX settings.
+`analogWrite()` on tinyAVR parts does NOT interpret the PORTMUX settings like DxCore does.
 The logic required is more complex than on DxCore while resources are more limited.
 On the tinyAVR parts, alternate pins are not supported.
-They are set individually, and much more chaotically, so an algorithm to support takes more clock cycles and more flash on parts that have less of both; The `PORTMUX.TCAROUTEA` or `PORTMUX.CTRLC` register should not be written without calling `takeOverTCA0()`.
+They are set individually, and much more chaotically, so an algorithm to support takes more clock cycles and more flash on parts that have less of both; The `PORTMUX.TCAROUTEA` or `PORTMUX.CTRLC` register should not be written without calling `takeOverTCA0()`, however, since 2.6.7 there is a tools submenu to support this.

 ### TCD0